KiboOst/php-simpleNetatmoAPI/dev/README.md

 Dev version to help supporting full Netatmo devices.

-As I don't have *Wellcome*, *Homecoach* and *Thermostat*, I can't develop robust functions for these devices.
+As I don't have *Welcome*, *Homecoach* and *Thermostat*, I can't develop robust functions for these devices.

 ## How-to